On Monday, the NEIL Task Force met to discuss regional transportation recommendations.

 first responders, legal professionals, forensic interviewers, victim advocates, disability

 advocates and other allied professionals are encouraged to attend this free session.
+Register now.

 Contact Kathryn Walker at firstname.lastname@example.org with any questions.

 Health Care – How Has the Affordable Care Act Helped You?